Other privacy policies:

 c.
 Regular backup of the data on personal information.
 The more important the data and or the more data change, the more regular the backup should be made.

 d.
-Within two (2) hours from discovery of the Security Incident or Personal Data Breach, any person – whether or not connected with UP Diliman – should report the incident via email at email@example.com and or phone call to both the UP Diliman Data Protection Officer and the Privacy Focal Person having jurisdiction over the unit involved following the Security Incident Management Policy.
+Within two (2) hours from discovery of the Security Incident or Personal Data Breach, any person – whether or not connected with UP Diliman – should report the incident using email subject “Incident/Breach – Name of the Unit” at dpo.updiliman(at)up.edu.ph and or phone call to both the UP Diliman Data Protection Officer and the Privacy Focal Person having jurisdiction over the unit involved following the Security Incident Management Policy.

 UP Diliman Data Protection Office provided a guide to protect UP Diliman’s information and information systems to ensure their confidentiality, integrity and availability found in Information Security Policy.